 Backup4all has features that are specifically suitable for backing up to DVD:

 - Native Win32 interface (SPTI) / Internal DVD burning engine.
 By default Backup4all uses one of its own built-in burning engines to backup to DVD media (you do not need third party drivers or burning software installed).
-However, if you prefer using third party packet writing software, you can select it in the Backup Properties -> CD, DVD or Blu-ray -> Write Method -> Use third party packet writing software.
+However, if you prefer using third party packet writing software, you can select it in the Backup Properties -> Destination -> Optical -> Write Method -> Use third party packet writing software.

 - Spanning the backup onto multiple DVDs.
 If the backup does not fit on one DVD, this DVD backup software will automatically span the backup over multiple DVD discs.
 Each disc is assigned a different label for future identification.
 We recommend marking the DVD with this label.